-The mission of Air Force Reserve Officers Training Corps (AFROTC) Detachment 009 at Yale is to develop quality leaders for the U.S. Air Force.
+The mission of Air Force Reserve Officers Training Corps (AFROTC) Detachment 009 at Yale is to develop quality leaders for the U.S. Air Force and the nation.
 Cadets have gone on to serve in a range of career fields, from medicine to aviation.
-The program offers students an ideal training environment that instills values such as integrity, service before self, and excellence.
+The program offers students a training environment that instills values such as integrity, service before self, and excellence.
 Cadets are also involved in a variety of activities and organizations that reach out to the local community while strengthening the skills necessary for a military career.
 After completing all Air Force ROTC and academic degree requirements, cadets on scholarship and those in the Professional Officer Course accept a commission as a second lieutenant in the Air Force, with a minimum active-duty service commitment of four years.

 Cadets become involved in the management of their own cadet wing through a mandatory two-hour leadership laboratory each week.
 They are assigned corps positions, with increasing responsibility over their four years.
 In addition, students in the program participate in physical training, leadership projects, visits to Air Force bases, orientation flights, and normal college extracurricular activities.
 In all, cadets can expect to dedicate six to eight hours per week to the program.